karkipra/FeedMe/README.md

 - Persistent storage using Room so that recent search history does not disappear.
 - Uses an external API known as Food2Fork to search for recipes (more details in the next section).
 - Option to mark recipes as favorites and access them at any time.
-- 25 items are shown per search according to most relevant and include such parameters:
+- 25 items are shown per search results and are categorized by relevance.
+They include these parameters:
     - Display picture of the final product
     - Name
     - Option to a favorite recipe
-- Finally, an about section for the contributors.
+- Finally, an section about the contributors.

 ## API